Convert to Linestring Command

 Lines to convert:

-Select all of the CAD lines (CAD Lines, Polylines, 3D Polylines etc.) that you wish to process using the command.
+Select all of the CAD lines (CAD Lines, Polylines, 3D Polylines, Leader Lines etc.) that you wish to process using the command.
 Use the Options button to access the advanced selection modes including Advanced Select, Select by Layer, Select by Elevation etc.

 Delete existing checkbox: